animate1978/MB-Lab/docs/new_features.rst

 * Tongue Shader

-Now you can edit the skin complexion without changing the color of the tongue
+Now you can edit the skin complexion without changing the color of the tongue.

 * Animation BVH Files